Glorious Days: Australia 1913 08 Oct 2013

 Photographic curator, historian and author Helen Ennis discusses the rise of photography in 1913 and its use by professionals, amateurs, ethnographers and scientific explorers, as well as exploring similarities and differences in 100 years of portraiture.

-Professor Griffiths tells the story of the young Australians who set out to explore the frozen continent in the name of scientific curiosity and how 1913 was an unexpected year.
-It was a year of trauma and waiting, and of nightmares more than dreams.
+Tom Griffiths tells the story of the young Australians who set out to explore the frozen continent in the name of scientific curiosity, and how 1913 was a year of trauma and waiting, and of nightmares more than dreams.

 Canberra historian Matthew Higgins tells a story of adventure and discovery by three young men, Percy Sheaffe, Harry Mouat and Freddie Johnston, working in Australia’s rugged mountain country to mark the national capital and its surrounding territory.

-The Governor-General highlighted the role of women in Australia and the importance of Indigenous culture as portrayed in the exhibition as she took a retrospective look at where we have come from in 100 years and where we may go in the next 100 years.
+The Governor-General Quentin Bryce highlighted the role of women in Australia and the importance of Indigenous culture, as portrayed in the exhibition, as she took a retrospective look at where we have come from in 100 years and where we may go in the next 100 years.